 July 13, 2010, 12:09 p.m.

 How are attitudes within Turkey changing as the state assumes greater international importance?
 An International Republican Institute poll finds concern with economic issues, overall support for local governing institutions, and a population divided on proposed constitutional changes.
+From IRI: